 Taxes play the second factor and this is related to province and income level.
 High income people, or moderately high income people in high tax provinces, should invest with a careful eye to tax efficiency.
 This means use of swap-based ETF products, minimal trading to avoid tax triggers, and maximum use of capital loss opportunities.

-Lower income people, or those with comparatively low marginal tax rates, can invest in income generating products without realizing big tax costs.
+Lower income people, or those with comparatively low marginal tax rates, can invest in income generating products without big tax costs.

 Other personal considerations are longevity, spending flexibility, and the required income as a percentage of your portfolio when retired.
 People with shorter lifespans, considerable spending flexibility, or low withdrawal requirements can afford to invest more aggressively as they are not as susceptible to sequence risk.